-Division of a line: to divide a straight line into given number of equal parts

-Construction of tangent lines: to draw interior and exterior tangents to two circles of given radii and centre distance

-Construction of tangent arcs:

-- i) To draw tangent arc of given radius to touch two lines inclined at given angle (acute, right and obtuse angles). - ii)Tangent arc of given radius touching a circle or an arc and a given line. - iii) Tangent arcs of radius R, touching two given circles internally and externally.

-Construction of polygon: construction of any regular polygon by general method for given side length, inscribing circle radius and describing/superscribing circle radius

-Conics: Explanation of Ellipse, Parabola, Hyperbola, as sections of a double cone and a loci of a moving point, Eccentricity of above curves - Their Engg.
-Applications viz., Projectiles, reflectors, Cooling Towers, P-V Diagram of a Hyperbolic process - Construction of any conic section of given eccentricity by general method - Construction of ellipse by concentric circles method, Oblong Method and Arcs of circles method - Construction of parabola by rectangle method and Tangent method - Construction of rectangular hyperbola

-General Curves: Involute, Cycloid and Helix, explanations as locus of a moving point, their engineering application, viz., Gear tooth profile, screw threads, springs etc. - their construction
+Division of a line: to divide a straight line into given number of equal parts -Construction of tangent lines: to draw interior and exterior tangents to two circles of given radii and centre distance -Construction of tangent arcs: -i) To draw tangent arc of given radius to touch two lines inclined at given angle (acute, right and obtuse angles)-ii)Tangent arc of given radius touching a circle or an arc and a given line-iii)Tangent arcs of radius R, touching two given circles internally and externally -Construction of polygon: construction of any regular polygon by general method for given side length, inscribing circle radius and describing/superscribing circle radius - Conics: Explanation of Ellipse, Parabola, Hyperbola, as sections of a double cone and a loci of a moving point, Eccentricity of above curves - Their Engg.
+Applicationsviz.,Projectiles, reflectors, P-V Diagram of a Hyperbolic process - Construction of any conic section of given eccentricity by general method -Construction of ellipse by concentric circles method, Oblong Method and Arcs of circles method - Construction of parabola by rectangle method and Tangent method - Construction of rectangular hyperbola - General Curves: Involute, Cycloid and Helix, explanations as locus of a moving point -their engineering application, viz., Gear tooth profile, screw threads, springs etc. -their construction

-6.0 Projection of points, lines and planes & auxiliary views
+6.0 Projection of points, lines and planes & solids

-Classification of projections, Observer, Object, Projectors, Projection, Reference Planes, Reference Line, Various angles of projections -Differences between first angle and third angle projections

-Projections of points in different quadrants

-Projections of straight line -

-- (a) Parallel to both the planes.

-- (b) Perpendicular to one of the planes.

-- (c) Inclined to one plane and parallel to other planes

-Projections of regular planes

-- (a) Plane parallel to one of the reference planes - (b) Plane perpendicular to HP and inclined to VP and vice versa.
+Classification of projections, Observer, Object, Projectors, Projection, Reference Planes, Reference Line, Various angles of projections - Differences between first angle and third angle projections - Projections of points in different quadrants - Projections of straight line - (a) Parallel to both the planes (b) Perpendicular to one of the planes (c) Inclined to one plane and parallel to other planes - Projections of regular planes - (a) Plane parallel to one of the reference planes - (b) Plane perpendicular to HP and inclined to VP and vice versa - Projections of regular solids - (a) Axis perpendicular to one of the planes (b) Axis parallel to VP and inclined to HP and vice versa.

-Auxiliary views
+7.0 Auxiliary views

-Need for drawing auxiliary views -Explanation of the basic principles of drawing an auxiliary views explanation of reference plane and auxiliary plane - Partial auxiliary view.
+Need for drawing auxiliary views -Explanation of the basic principles of drawing an auxiliary views explanation of reference plane and auxiliary plane -Partial auxiliary view.